- What is Okonomiyaki?

 Yea, I didn’t think so.

-Okonomiyaki is a batter mixture of flour, yam, egg, water, and cabbage — plus a variety of ingredients you choose such as shrimp, octopus, squid, pork, cheese, and so much more.
+Okonomiyaki is a batter mixture of flour, yam, egg, water, and cabbage — plus a variety of ingredients you choose such as shrimp, octopus, squid, pork, cheese — topped with mayo, “okonomiyaki sauce,” dried bonito flakes, and seaweed.

 It is mixed all together and then poured onto a grill, much like a pancake.
 It’s cooked, flipped, cooked, and then a sauce and toppings are added.